slint-ui/slint/docs/tutorial/cpp/src/game_logic_in_cpp.md

 ```

 This change adds a way for the <span class="hljs-title">MainWindow</span> to call to the C++ code that it should
 check if a player has solved a pair of tiles.
-The C++ code needs an additional property to toggle to disable further
+The Rust code needs an additional property to toggle to disable further
 tile interaction, to prevent the player from opening more tiles than allowed.
 No cheating allowed!

 The last change to the code is to act when the <span class="hljs-title">MemoryTile</span> signals that a player clicked it.